 Ivan lives with his father and his mother.
-His duties at home include carrying water, gathering firewood and buying or selling in the market.
+His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
+Ivan works at home carrying water, gathering firewood and buying or selling in the market.
 There are 4 children in the family.
-His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.

 Soccer, singing and art are Ivan's favorite activities.
 In primary school his performance is average and he also regularly attends Bible class and youth group.

 Because of your sponsorship, Ivan will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.